Climate Conscious Farmers Leading the Way

 Back in the 1990s, when we took up no-till agriculture, soil erosion was a huge problem.
 Too much tillage had destroyed a lot of fertile land in Uruguay.
 If we hadn’t adopted this new method, which keeps the soil intact and protects it with cover crops, we probably would have lost our soil.

-I just ended planting wheat, orge, canola, and oat crops—and without no-till, we wouldn’t have a hope of harvesting them later.
+I just ended planting wheat, barley, canola, and oat crops—and without no-till, we wouldn’t have a hope of harvesting them later.
 We’d be out of business.

 We learned over the years that the no-till approach not only improves our farm, but it also improves the world because it fights harmful climate change by removing carbon from the atmosphere.